wedasfa/api-documentation/examples/indicators.md

             render_color = color_active     --  The bind is active and we will be using the active color end

-        g_Render:Text(render_string, new_render_position, render_color, 24, true)       --  Actually render our string
+        Render.Text(render_string, new_render_position, render_color, 24, true)       --  Actually render our string

         render_offset = render_offset + 20  --  Offset our render position a bit
     end

-    local binds = cheat.GetBinds()
+    local binds = Cheat.GetBinds()
     for i = 1, #binds do --  Iterate over our binds... render_keybind(binds[i])   --  And handle them using our render_keybind function end end

-cheat.RegisterCallback("draw", on_draw) --  Set a callback on the "draw" event, now our function will be executed every time it's called
+Cheat.RegisterCallback("draw", on_draw) --  Set a callback on the "draw" event, now our function will be executed every time it's called
 ```